 Whether you’re interested in heading north into British Colombia just a short drive away, or want to explore some of the lushest forests in North America, Seattle provides it all.

-Of course, the city is a bustling metropolitan area that offers plenty to see and do.
-With the likes of companies like Amazon, Starbucks and Boeing headquartered in the area, the city draws a large and diverse population.
+Of course, the city is a bustling metropolitan area that offers plenty of things to do in Seattle.
+With the likes of companies like Amazon, Starbucks, and Boeing headquartered in the area, the city draws a large and diverse population.

 There are professional sporting events offered throughout the year and the city attracts the top musicians and artists from around the world.

 As such you could find yourself spending your 3 days in Seattle just checking out galleries, museums and other cultural attractions, exclusively entertaining yourself in sports and outdoor activities or finding quiet places in green spaces throughout the city to simply relax and enjoy the spectacular views and climate that Seattle has to offer.

 READ MORE: Check out our 3 days in San Francisco itinerary for another epic USA trip!